 Today, you can order anything on demand, from food to taxis to personal trainers and even doctors.
 While the first three on-demand services have been popular for some time, on-demand consultations with doctors became a thing not so long ago.
 Telemedicine has attracted lots of interest from clinics, doctors, and patients.
-In 2018, the US telemedicine market saw revenue of $11.8 billion according to MarketWatch.
+In 2020, the global telemedicine market saw revenue of $55.9 billion according to Grand View Research.

 A telemedicine app lets patients consult with doctors remotely.
 Take MDLIVE as an example.
 This telehealth mobile app works 24/7, letting patients choose doctors and talk to them by phone or video.
 Another great example is Amwell, a healthcare app that allows users to choose a doctor and have a video visit with them.
 Doctors can then send prescriptions right to the patient’s pharmacy.